I received a Hastens Bed as partial payment from Hastens to train their staff on the science of sleep and to assist their VIP clients.

 An Entire System vs A Mattress

 There’s also the difference between a mattress and a sleep system.
-The entry level King Size Bed, which starts at $15,800.
-Their top end bed, the Grand Vividus, owned by stars like Drake, cost over $400,000.
+The entry level King Size Bed starts at $22,980.
+Their top end bed, the Grand Vividus, owned by stars like Drake, costs over $590,000.

 Each Hastens bed consists of three components.